codefellows/seattle-iOS-401d8/09-cross-platform-todo-list/class-41/README.md

 ## Lab Assignment
 * Create a new `Single View Application` in Objective-C.
-* Add the following `Firebase` frameworks to your application:
+* Add the needed `Firebase` frameworks to your application
-	* `Firebase/Database'
-	* 'Firebase/Core'
-	* 'Firebase/Auth'
-* Using `Firebase Auth` implement a `LoginViewController` to handle the `login` logic for your application.
+* Using `Firebase Auth`, implement a `LoginViewController` to handle the `login` logic for your application.
 	* Users should be able to `login` and `sign up` using their email and a password.
 	* When the application first launches, it should check if there is currently a user logged in.
 	* If the user enters wrong credentials, or has not created an account, they should be presented with an appropriate alert prompting them to try again or sign up.
-* Building on the `login` logic, implement the `sign in` logic for your application.
- 	* This can be implemented in the `LoginViewController`, or in another `UIViewController` subclass called `SignupViewController`.
-* Implement a `Log Out` button, to log out the current user when pressed.
+* Implement a `Log Out` button, to `logout` the current user when pressed.
-	* The design of this is up to you, but the `Logout` functionality for the user, should live on the `HomeViewController`.
+	* This button should be implemented as the NavigationItem's **Left** barButtonItem either in Storyboard, or programmatically.
 * Implement a custom container view controller, called `NewTodoViewController` on your `HomeViewController` to handle the logic for creating new `Todo` items.
 	* The user should be able to create a todo with *at least* the following information:
 	 	* Todo - `Title`
 		* Todo - `Content`
+* Implement a `+` button as the NavigationItem's **Right** barButtonItem that animates the container view open/closed.
+	* The design of this is up to you but a simple implementation would be to animate the containerView's height constraint.
 * In `HomeViewController` implement fetching `Todo` items from `Firebase` and setup listening for updates to the `Database` JSON.
 * In `HomeViewController` implement a `UITableView` to present the `Todo`'s  as a list to the user.
 * Upon creating a new `Todo` in your `NewTodoViewController`, upload the new `Todo` item to the `Firebase Database`.
 	* This should for the `HomeViewController` to be notified of the updates to the database JSON and update the `UITableView` to reflect the new `Todo`.
 * Create at least 1 of your own custom NSError domains with corresponding error codes.

+### Stretch Goals
+* Building on the `login` logic, implement the `sign in` logic for your application.
+ 	* This can be implemented in the `LoginViewController`, or in another `UIViewController` subclass called `SignupViewController`.

 ## Submitting Your Assignment
 1. When your work is complete and ready for submission, **open a Pull Request** from `monday-lab` to `master`.